 This short film was made to promote the activities of the Our Lady of Good Counsel Boys Club in Thomas Street, Dublin.

-In the 1950s Father McGrath, a Dublin-based Augustinian Priest, ran this Boys’ social club in a working class area of Dublin’s inner city.
+In the 1950s Father McGrath, a Dublin-based Augustinian Priest, ran this social club in a working class area of Dublin’s inner-city.
 He decided that the production of a short film outlining the activities of the club would be a useful promotional and fundraising tool.

-The film shows the boys engaged in wholesome sporting and leisure activities in the club and a discussion, hosted by Fr McGrath, on topics of relevance to the boys.
-From Marshalsea Barracks, where the club was originally located, to Thomas St and The Liberties (by day and by night) the film is rich in its record of not-often-seen Dublin city locations.
+The film shows the boys engaged in wholesome sporting and leisure activities in the club and a discussion, hosted by Father McGrath, on topics of relevance to the boys.
+From Marshalsea Barracks, where the club was originally located, to Thomas Street and The Liberties (by day and by night) the film is rich in its record of not-often-seen Dublin city locations.

 With kind permission from Stuart Hetherington.